This TV mount guide covers what you need to consider when shopping for the perfect tv mount.

 Use a tilting TV mount when a TV is installed high over a fireplace.

-Tilt adjustment also provides for some control over the “glare” from windows or room lights that affect the image on the TV screen.
+Tilt adjustment also provides some control over the “glare” from windows or room lights that affect the image on the TV screen.

 Pretty cool, right?